trainingnns/trainingnns.github.io/README.md

 * **Probability and Statistics** (random variables, expectations, variance, Bayes' theorem)
 * **Optimization Algorithms** (minimization or maximization)

 If you are familiar with basics of these fields, especially with matrices and gradients (e.g. you took Linear Algebra and Multivariable Calculus courses), you can skip this section.
-Otherwise we recommend that you obtain basic understanding of them before continuing.
+Otherwise we recommend that you obtain basic understanding of matrices and gradients.

-You can start with a series of videos on the basics of linear algebra, calculus and multivariable calculus by [3blue1brown](https://www.3blue1brown.com).
-Depending on your commitment, you can either watch the entire series or just stop watching after feeling comfortable with matrices and gradietns.
+You can start with videos by [3blue1brown](https://www.3blue1brown.com), who created a series on the basics of linear algebra, calculus and multivariable calculus.
+You can either watch the entire series or just stop watching after feeling comfortable with matrices and gradietns.

 * [Linear Algebra Series](https://www.youtube.com/playlist?list=PLZHQObOWTQDPD3MizzM2xVFitgF8hE_ab)
 * [Calculus Series](https://www.youtube.com/playlist?list=PLZHQObOWTQDMsr9K-rj53DwVRMYO3t5Yr)